-Half term is coming up at the end of the month.
-Those in the unenviable position of going through separation or divorce will know how hard keeping child contact amicable can be.
-We wrote about this before but thought we would repeat it for those new to the situation.
+The summer holidays are coming up and those in the unenviable position of going through separation or divorce will know how hard keeping child contact amicable can be.

 What is Child Contact?

-Divorce or separation is hard for everyone involved as it brings changes which parents, children and extended family can find difficult to adjust to and therefore causes undue stress and anxiety.
+Divorce or separation is hard for everyone involved as it brings changes that parents, children, and extended family can find difficult to adjust to and therefore causes undue stress and anxiety.
 One of these changes is child contact which is the decision on how often the child will see the non-resident parent.
-This can be especially problematic in the holidays.
-A child contact agreement assists parents in providing a loving, stable, caring and safe environment for their children, in line with their age and needs.
+This can be especially problematic during the holidays.
+A child contact agreement assists parents in providing a loving, stable, caring, and safe environment for their children, in line with their age and needs.
 You should only restrict contact where it is necessary to protect the interests of the child.

 Make the most of your time with your children during the holidays.
 Spend quality time having fun and enjoying each other’s company.
 Do not use the time your children spend with your ex as a bargaining tool.

 There are many reasons disagreements may arise between parents over child contact agreements.
 As the resident parent, you may feel resentful of your ex-partner spending time with the children.
 Alternatively, as the non-resident parent, you may feel resentful of your ex-partner when they are with your children.
 It’s important to share those feelings with another adult and not your child.
 Your child can pick up on the negative feelings and feel guilty, confused, and torn between their parents.
 Additionally, don’t criticise your ex-partner to your child because of disagreements.

 Once an agreement has been made, it’s important both parents stick to it.
 For example, being on time to pick up your child and picking your child up on the right day your agreement states you can have contact.